Millennial Life Skills Classes

 Why Should I Take Adulting Classes?

-Navigating adulthood isn’t easy.
-It can be exhausting and stressful, and little mistakes can cause big headaches out in the world.
-Millennials typically want to do things their way, and they value a high quality of life.
-Adulting classes help young adults become capable, responsible and self-sufficient adults who schedule their oil changes at 3,000 miles on the dot, know exactly where last year’s tax returns are and handle life’s little emergencies with skill, purpose and grace.
+Navigating adulthood isn’t easy and millennials typically value a high quality of life.
+Unfortunately, it can be difficult for this generation to understand the necessity of learning certain skills to attain that lifestyle.
+Adulting classes help young adults become capable, responsible and self-sufficient adults.
+Thus enabling them to schedule their oil changes at 3,000 miles on the dot, know exactly where last year’s tax returns are and handle life’s little emergencies with skill, purpose and grace.
 In the process, they can set themselves up for reduced stress and greater success across all of life’s domains.
 Laguna Shores Recovery can help you learn the life skills you may be missing.